HewlettPackard/Docker-SimpliVity/ops/README.md

 17. Click Done and wait for the install to finish.
-Reboot and log in into the system using the VM console.
+Reboot and log into the system using the VM console.
 18. The Red Hat packages required during the deployment of the solution come from two repositories: `rhel-7-server-rpms` and `rhel 7-server-extras-rpms`.
 The first repository can be found on the Red Hat DVD but the second cannot.
 There are two options, with both options requiring a Red Hat Network account.

   - **Option 1:** Use Red Hat subscription manager to register your system.
 This is the easiest way and will automatically give you access to the official Red Hat repositories.
 Use the `subscription-manager register` command as follows.